 You often see lazy daisy stitch (or detached chain stitch) used to create little embroidered flowers but it is a much more versatile embroidery stitch than you might first think.

-To help create a raised effect in the centre of my strawberry I took a few straight stitches in the empty central area in the same thread as the bottom layer of lazy daisy stitches.
+To help create a raised effect in the centre of my strawberry, I took a few straight stitches in the empty central area in the same thread as the bottom layer of lazy daisy stitches.

-Changing to a lighter coloured thread, (this one was thicker so I only used a single strand) I began the second layer.
-Each one of these stitches overlapped the previous layer by about half way.
+Changing to a lighter coloured thread, (this one was thicker, so I only used a single strand) I began the second layer.
+Each one of these stitches overlapped the previous layer by about halfway.

 This time I began each stitch right down the central line of the strawberry, without leaving a gap.
 I took some stitches across that central line to help blend them in to each other and soften the line down the middle a little.

-The photo above shows this step completed.
+The next photo in the sequence shows this step completed.

 I do hope you will try making a strawberry from lazy daisy stitch yourselves.
-If you do I would love to see your results!
+If you do, I would love to see your results!